dfrnks/data-engineer-code-challenge/README.md

 * Payment: The payment represents that a specific installment was paid.

 * Cohort: For the scope of this challenge, a cohort is the set of all clients that executed an origination in a given month.
-For example, the cohort of January is the set of all clients having an origination from 01 to 31 of January. (edited)
+For example, the cohort of January is the set of all clients having an origination from 01 to 31 of January.

 # Everything begins in an ETL